-Number of offered pre-arranged train paths at X-11 per section.
+Number of offered pre-arranged train paths at X-11 per section (with a specification for PaPs for which standard priority rule applies and PaPs for which Network PaP priority rule applies).
 This KPI will be updated on a yearly basis.